dlesbre/website/jekyll/legal.en.md

 They are used in accordance with the fontawesome free license:
 [Icons (CC BY 4.0) - Fonts (SIL OFL 1.1) - Code (MIT)](https://fontawesome.com/license/free).
 The relevant files contain attribution comments.

+This website is statically generated using [Jekyll](https://jekyllrb.com/).
+Its source is available on [my github](https://github.com/dlesbre/website).